asciiscry3r/mksscryertower.quest/content/category/About.rst

 11. If you control someone without permission and using killing and any kind of neurological weapon you a creator of human trafficking and criminal.

-1. A modern hacker ( most of them or in criminal/mafia world ) is an animal that will feed you with narcotic drugs and commit a series of offenses through you, for which he will demand money from you by blackmail, and then you will be imprisoned instead of him.
+12. A modern hacker, not to be confused with those who are for the freedom of the human mind and individuality together with morality, criminal/cult/mafia world, is an animal that will feed you with narcotic drugs and commit a series of offenses through you, for which he will demand money from you by blackmail, and then you will be imprisoned instead of him.
 Online piracy = richest criminal hackers or controlled live proxy.

 Author on photo:
 ++++++++++++++++